vasylenko/devdosvid.blog/cv/cv.md

 Professional Experience
 --------------------
 July - Oct 2020
-:   ### Instructor in "Hillel" IT School (part-time)
+:   ### DevOps coach at "Hillel" IT School (part-time)

     I had a class of diverse people with different backgrounds and skillsets: sysadmins from IT, students from the university, and even from retail.
-There was one common thing — they all wanted to know what DevOps is and how does it work.\
+There was one common thing — they all wanted to know what DevOps is and how it works.\
-    I taught them how to work inside and with the development team, how to use tools such as Terraform, Ansible, Jenkins, and Docker, and how to think DevOps.
+    I taught them how to work inside and with the development team and use tools such as Terraform, Ansible, Jenkins, and Docker, and how to think DevOps.

-    It was a win-win for myself and students: I could get a unique experience and fulfill my long-cherished dream of being a teacher, and my students could gain new jobs or promotions.

 Mar 2017 – June 2020
 :   ### Team leader — "ITCraft"